 If entinostat in combination with exemestane were approved for the treatment of ER+ advanced breast cancer, it would face competition from currently approved and marketed products, such as everolimus.
-Further competition could arise from products currently in development, including Pfizer Inc.'s palbociclib, which is currently in Phase 3 clinical testing in first-line HR-positive advanced breast cancer and Novartis Oncology Global's buparlisib, which is currently in Phase 3 clinical testing in HR-positive advanced breast cancer.
+Further competition could arise from products currently in development, including Pfizer Inc.'s palbociclib, which is currently in Phase 3 clinical testing in first-line ER+ advanced breast cancer and Novartis Oncology Global's buparlisib, which is currently in Phase 3 clinical testing in ER+ advanced breast cancer.